JMWinding/MoMA/documentation/testbed.md

 125 100 4 7 16
 ```

 * `125` is the chip interval in milliseconds.
+But coding `plain0` is an exception, where the chip interval is double the value (e.g. `875ms_2_2_plain0` has 1.75s symbol interval).
 * `100` is the number of data bits in each packet.
 * `4` is the number of active TX.
 * `7` is the length of the gold code.
-It is either used directly as CDMA or to generate the MoMA codebook, depending on the coding scheme explained [here](#coding).
+It is either used directly as CDMA or to generate the MoMA codebook, depending on the coding scheme explained [in this part](#coding).
 * `16` is the length of the preamble as multiples of the code length.

 #### Transmitter setup